Frequently Asked Questions about the Group Health STP Presented by Alaska Airlines

 Q: Is there a map of the route?

 A: Yes, one will be included in your rider packet, or you can download the PDF from the Route Logistics page.

 Q: Does Cascade offer any services to help me train?

 A: Cascade has an annual Cascade Training Series that starts in April and goes all the way to STP.
 Note that this program is fee-based and the limited registration opens the same time as STP.
 The CTS page also has instructions for taking advantage of Cascade’s Free Group Rides program to design your own personal training program.

 Want to test your fitness prior to the event?
 Local century rides are a great way to do it.
-Cascde Bicycle Club has the Flying Wheels Summer Century at the end of May (Redmond, WA).
-The Portland Wheelmen host the Pioneer Century on June 6th (Portland, OR).
+Cascade Bicycle Club has the Flying Wheels Summer Century at the early June (Redmond, WA).
 Find a supported century near you.

 Lost and Found

 Mark everything with your name, phone number, bib number and lodging location for each night.
 After the ride, all unclaimed items will be taken to the Cascade Bicycle Club offices at 7787 62nd Ave NE, Seattle, WA 98115, where they will be available starting the Wednesday after the ride from 9 a.m. to 5 p.m.
 Call (206) 522-3222 for more information.
 Unclaimed items will be donated to charity after August 1.
 Bicycles unclaimed at the University of Washington may be retrieved during lost and found hours by payment of a $10 per day storage and handling fee.

 Q: Where can I get additional information about STP?